You Earned a Ticket!

 Individuals with Disabilities Act (IDEA)

-Commonly known as special education, the Federal IDEA law governs how states and public agencies provide early intervention, special education, and related services to more than 6.5 million eligible infants, toddlers, children, and youth with disabilities nationally.
-A major feature of this law is the requirement to develop an Individualized Education Plan (IEP) for qualified students.
+Commonly known as Special Education, the Federal IDEA law governs how states and public agencies provide early intervention, special education, and related services to about 7.5 million eligible infants, toddlers, children, and youth with disabilities nationally.
+A major feature of this law is the requirement to develop an annually-updated Individualized Education Plan (IEP) for qualified students.

 Each of these laws has separate eligibility requirements.
 A student who is not eligible for special education may be eligible for a 504 plan.
-(Yes, this is part of the reason why parents of students that need extra support sometimes become education policy nerds.)
-Check this summary that lays out the differences.
+(Yes, this is part of the reason why some parents become education policy nerds.)
+Check this useful summary that lays out the differences.

-If your son or daughter needs special education services, it can be very helpful to keep good notes with things like contact information, notes from meetings with teachers, and report cards.
+If your son or daughter needs special education services, it can be very helpful to keep good records including things like contact information, notes from meetings with teachers, and report cards.
 For guidance about what good notes look like for a parent of a student with a disability or disorder, watch this video from Understood.org.

 Source: California Legislative Office (LAO)

-Different states have different processes to guide how a district identifies a student as having special needs, and the percentage of students identified varies accordingly.
+States use varying processes to identify students that qualify for accommodations, and the percentage of students identified varies, too.
 Nationally, about 15% of students have an IEP.
-California districts identify fewer special education students, about 13% of enrollment as of 2020, according to KidsData.org.
+California districts identified fewer special education students, about 13% of enrollment in 2020, according to KidsData.org.
+(Note: This was the most recent data available as of March 2024.
+Kidsdata draws on data from NCES at a slight lag.)

-According to 2019 estimates by the California Legislative Analyst Office (LAO), the average annual cost of educating a student with disabilities is almost triple the cost to educate a student without disabilities.
+According to the LAO report, the average annual cost of educating a student with disabilities is almost triple the cost to educate a student without disabilities.

 Federal and state funds specifically for special education don't fully cover the costs.
 Local funds contribute, too.

-Special needs are funded as a block, not per student
+Special education is funded as a block, not per student

 The state funding model (LCFF) doesn't include special education.

-To help mitigate these financial impacts, and also to create some economies of scale related to uncommon and high-cost disabilities (such as blindness), the state distributes disability funding through a regional network more than 130 Special Education Local Planning Areas (SELPAs).
+To help mitigate these financial impacts, and also to create some economies of scale for uncommon and high-cost disabilities (such as blindness), the state distributes disability funding through a regional network of Special Education Local Planning Areas (SELPAs.)
 State law requires that every school district, county office of education, and charter school belong to a SELPA.
 Most of the state's largest school districts have their own SELPA; smaller districts join together and negotiate the use of funds for students.

 Quiz